Uvalde school police chief says he’s still cooperating

 More on the school shooting in Uvalde, Texas: https://apnews.com/hub/uvalde-school-shooting

 Vertuno reported from Austin, Texas.
-Associated Press writer Jake Bleiberg in Dallas and Acacia Coronado in Austin, Texas, contributed to this report.
+Associated Press writers Adriana Gomez Licon in Uvalde; Jake Bleiberg in Dallas; and Acacia Coronado in Austin, Texas, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.